Chocolate Granola

 Nuts & seeds to choose

-This homemade chocolate granola recipe is completely customizable.
-You can add your favorite nuts and seeds – all without comprising by adding rolled oats or grains.
-You can even mix up the amounts as well.
+This low carb chocolate granola is completely customizable.
+Add your favorite nuts and seeds – all without needing rolled oats or grains.
+Mix up the amounts too.

 Don’t like pecans?
-Leave the out.
+Leave them out.
 Or substitute with brazil nuts.
-Want more sunflower seeds, add 1/4 cup instead of 2 tablespoons.
+Want more sunflower seeds?
+Add 1/4 cup instead of 2 tablespoons.

 a bowl of strawberries sits next to a bowl of cereal and milk